 LING, Trevor Oswald.
-London 17.2.1920 — 24.3.1995.
+London 17.2.1920 — Long Eaton, Derbyshire 24.3.1995.
 British Scholar of Comparative Religion and Buddhism.
 Son of Albert Oswald Ling and Emma Meachen.
-Started to study for Baprist ministry, but in war service went to India.
+Started to study for Baptist ministry, but in war service went to India.
 In Calcutta he met Hindu thought and started to learn Sanskrit and Pāli.
-Back in England 1946, he studied theology and modern history and in the 1950s taught Theology at Nottingham University.
+Back in England 1946, he studied theology and modern history at Oxford and in the 1950s taught Theology at Nottingham University.
 Back in London in Baptist offices he continued his studies.
 Ph.D.
 1959/60 S.O.A.S. or King’s College, London.
 For a while Pastor at Judson Church (Baptist), University of Rangoon (1960-62), but here the collaboration with American Baptists estranged him from Baptism.
 Ordained Anglican priest 1963, but later resigned his orders.
 In 1963-72 taught Theology at University of Leeds.
-From 1972 Professor of Comparative Religion at Manchester, until retirement.
-Visiting Professor in Santiniketan and many years in Singapore (1984-92).
+From 1972 Professor of Comparative Religion at Manchester, until early retirement in 1982.
+Visiting Professor in Santiniketan (1978-79) and many years in Singapore (1984-92).
 Last years in Brighton.
 He was a specialist of Theravada Buddhism.
 Married 1949 Mary Evelyn Inkster (d.
 1973), three daughters and 1977 Jeanne Openshaw.

-Publications: diss.
+Publications: Diss.
 The demonology of the Pāli canon examined in relation to the demonology of the New Testament.
-MS. 1959/60, much revised as Buddhism and the Mythology of Evil (Mara).
-1962.
+Manuscript 1959/60, much revised as Buddhism and the Mythology of Evil (Mara).
+179 p.
+L. 1962.

 – Buddha, Marx and God: some aspects of religion in the modern world.
 12+228 p.
 L. 1966, 2nd ed.
 L. 1979.